Costa, Jim

 They have raised $131K in campaign contributions, with most of it from individual donors.
 The biggest industry source is misc business, contributing $32K.
 Organizations spend $499.8 million lobbying on topics their committees oversee.
 The biggest areas are trade and agriculture.
 This reflects the lobbying ecosystem around their committee work, not money paid to them directly.

-They rarely miss a vote, participating in 95% of roll calls.
+They vote in most roll calls, participating in 92% of roll calls.
 They frequently work across the aisle, with 51% of their co-sponsored bills involving members of the other party.

 Overall, they have a typical financial footprint for a representative.
 The biggest factors are campaign contributions and outside spending on their races.